Supervision and Support of Foster Carers

 - Discuss issues relevant to contact with birth parents and other family members;

 - Assist carers in dealing with other relevant services such as health and education;

-- Discuss financial issues with the carer: allowances, pocket money, leisure activities, toiletries and travelling etc. and the importance of complying with the terms of the Council's insurance policy for carers;
+- Discuss financial issues with the carer: allowances, pocket money, leisure activities, toiletries and travelling etc. and the importance of complying with the terms of the city's insurance policy for carers;

 - Enquire about holiday plans the carers have made, and if the child is able to join them?
 If not the carer must inform the child’s social worker so alternative arrangements can be made;